 Development/Exploitation

-As part of work regarding development and exploitation the task followed-up with the DHRIM consortium to define a long-term service agreement for EGI services delivery and organised set of calls concerning involvement of EGI in ESA Stimulus Projects (paid for services).
+As part of the work regarding development and exploitation the task followed-up with the DHRIM consortium to define a long-term service agreement for EGI services delivery and organised a set of calls concerning the involvement of EGI in ESA Stimulus Projects (paid for services).

 Service Management

-The task prepared an ITSM seminar held at INFN-Pisa (June) and work towards evolution of internal ITSM process based on FitSM standard produced by FedSM project.
+The task prepared an ITSM seminar held at INFN-Pisa (June) and worked towards evolution of internal ITSM process based on FitSM standard produced by FedSM project.
 A number of improvements have been introduced to EGI Service Management System which goal is to define structured processes for the improvement of EGI service delivery to its customers.
-A new policy board, the EGI Service and Solutions Board, kicked off with several calls to revise the EGI service and solutions portfolios and define detailed processes and procedures for its management and evolution.
+A new policy board, the EGI Service and Solutions Board, kicked off with several calls to revise the EGI service and solutions portfolios and to define detailed processes and procedures for its management and evolution.

 Pay-for-Use